leakeyluse/components.js/README.md

 Create and use React like components in ES5

 ## Installation
-Download components.js and add it to your project as a script tag
+Download components.js and add it to your project using a script tag

 ## Usage
 ```JavaScript